Prioflux/sf-star-recons/README.md

 # Overview

-This repository contains an example of a node.js script that will star a specific reconciliation in all non-locked period of all companies inside Silverfin
+This repository contains an example of a node.js script that will star a specific reconciliation in all non-locked periods/ledgers of all companies inside Silverfin

 Silverfin API documentation: https://developer.silverfin.com/reference/get-started-1